Missiamma: Development

 B. Nagi Reddy and Aluri Chakrapani signed L. V. Prasad to direct a bilingual film for Vijaya Vauhini Studios.
-The film's script, by Chakrapani, was based on two Bengali-language novels: Rabindranath Maitra's Manmoyee Girls School and Sharadindu Bandhopadhyay's Detective.
+The film's script, by Chakrapani, was based on Rabindranath Maitra's Bengali play Manmoyee Girls School.
 Prasad's relationship with Khan, a Muslim tailor near Kohinoor Studios in Bombay (now Mumbai), was the basis of the film's friendship between two men of different religions.
 The film was titled Missamma in Telugu and Missiamma in Tamil.

 Thanjai N. Ramaiah Dass wrote the dialogues for Missiamma.
 Marcus Bartley was signed as director of photography, and C. P. Jambulingam and G. Kalyanasundaram edited the film.
 Madhavapeddi Gokhale and Kaladhar were its art directors.
 The film was processed at Vijaya Laboratory and recorded by Western Electric.
 M. S. Chalapathi Rao and Jagannadham were its executive producers.

 Casting

 Although Pathala Bhairavi (1951) and Pelli Chesi Choodu (1952) were the first bilingual films shot in Telugu and Tamil, the same actors were used in both versions.
 Missiamma was the first bilingual film from Vijaya Vauhini Studios with different male actors.
 P. Bhanumathi was cast as the female lead, and Gemini Ganesan (then known as R. Ganesh) was cast as the male lead in Missiamma, while N. T. Rama Rao played the same role in Missamma.
 S. V. Ranga Rao and Rushyendramani and Doraswamy and Meenakshi were cast as the title character's biological and foster parents, respectively, in both versions.
 Although all the actors in both versions used the same range of costumes, Ranga Rao wore a veshti for the Tamil version in accordance with Tamil custom.